You Are Not Alone

 Just as I have learned a lot in a short time from watching my competition, they can hopefully learn something from me.
 Years ago, I needed to build a recruiting pipeline for software developers willing to live in the Nashville area.
 I could have selfishly focused just on what I needed, hoarding candidates and only talking to people who wanted to work at my company.
 However, what I believed worked best was to coordinate efforts with others looking for developer talent in the area.
 I worked with a few area companies to refer developers to the best jobs we knew were available for their skills.
 We worked to develop programs and opportunities that would benefit all participants, not just those we would eventually hire for ourselves.

-If I came across candidates that would work fit better at a peer’s company, I would refer them.
-I wrote recommendations for people who left my team because I wanted them to seek their passions and to remember their time working for me fondly when talking to other job seekers (and they did!).
+If I came across candidates that would fit better at a peer’s company, I would refer them.
+I wrote recommendations for people who left my team because I wanted them to seek out their passions and to remember their time working for me fondly when talking to other job seekers (and they did!).
 I collaborated with university programs and coding boot camps.
 Everyone I worked with either needed talent or was potentially talent that was going to end up elsewhere.
 However, by our combined efforts, everyone that contributed to the overall development of local software developer talent won.
 Great, intelligent people found their ways into the jobs we needed filled.
 It could not have happened if I worked in a vacuum.
 I believe it worked so well because people recognized when I was genuinely working for them instead of trying to force them into a job I needed filled.
 Even if I lost a great developer to a competitor, they would remember what I did and recommend my company to others.

 Competing for Market Share